Sinapse-Energia/bootloader-stm32/README.md

 * ATOLLIC TrueSTUDIO for ARM: Complete IDE to development firmware under C/C++ language and over a lot of microcontrollers, generic ARM and STM32Fxx devices.

-* STM32CubeMX: to generate all HAL drivers needed and integrate into True MICRO Studio.
+* STM32CubeMX: to generate all HAL drivers needed and integrate into ATOLLIC TrueSTUDIO.

 * STLink Utility: to program HEX files into STM32Fxx devices.